GAPO: Robust Advantage Estimation for Real-World Code LLMs: Conclusion

 \section{Conclusion}

-We propose \gapo, a robust enhancement to GRPO-like methods that replaces the global mean with an adaptive $Q$—the median of the highest-density interval of rewards—to handle skewed, outlier-prone reward distributions in real-world code editing.
-Evaluated on various tasks across 10 languages and nine LLMs (3B–14B), \gapo consistently outperforms GRPO and DAPO in exact match accuracy, with minimal overhead.
-It improves generalization on left-skewed tasks and specialization on right-skewed ones, offering a plug-and-play solution for stable, effective RL-based code LLM post-training.
+We propose \gapo, a robust RL method that replaces the global mean with an adaptive group-wise (Q) to handle skewed, outlier-prone distributions in real-world code editing.
+Tested on 10 languages and nine LLMs (3B–14B), \gapo consistently outperforms alternatives with minimal overhead, improving generalization on left-skewed tasks and specialization on right-skewed ones, providing a plug-and-play solution for stable RL-based code LLM post-training.